onap/integration-simulators-A1-policy-enforcement-simulator/README.md

 A1 PE Simulator provides REST endpoints that can be used to trigger sending of VES events to DMaaP topic via VES-COLLECTOR (DCAE MS).

-The file **vnf.config** provides the connectivity configuration as well as some commonEventHeader default values (like sourceId and sourceName):
+The file **vnf.config** provides the connectivity configuration to VES Collector and FTP server as well as some commonEventHeader default values (like sourceId and sourceName):

 ```
 vesHost=vesconsumer